 Everything immediately feels off.
 Lo Wang’s character arc has been rolled back, so he is once again a belligerent, selfish jerk who laughs his way from one massacre to the next.
 This would have been the perfect opportunity to transition from the brash, immature Lo Wang of the last game to the honorable, yet perverted adult he was in 3D Realms’ original, so why dial back instead?
 The once-proud Ancients have also received a rework and have now integrated with modern Human society.
 The tragic, submissive Ameonna has been hit the hardest, as she is now a flamboyant beauty queen with non-stop sassy dialogue.

 I’ll also say that the game has improved a lot in the visual department.
 Shadow Warrior was an ugly game to me and this sequel fixes a lot of the issues I had with it.
-Areas are more diverse and sprawling, so you don’t find the same fancy cabinets in a ruined house out in the swamp that you’d also find Zilla City.
+Areas are more diverse and sprawling, so you don’t find the same fancy cabinets in a ruined house out in the swamp that you’d also find in Zilla City.
 Texture quality is also improved and I had less graphical issues overall, just the occasional freeze-up that lasted a few seconds.

 With a quest-system comes a minimap with GPS features, all of which helps solves the biggest problem of Shadow Warrior, which was that levels were overlong and convoluted.
 I always knew where to go in Shadow Warriors 2 and could complete missions in 15-30 minutes.
 This excludes all the optional exploration you can do to find resources, equipment, and secrets.
 It is, however, very weird that you can only accept 1 quest at a time.
 I wish I could accept a few in the same map and just do them all at once, rather than returning to the HUB area just to accept the next quest and head back.

 The game’s controls are an improvement over the last game, with swordplay (once again) getting the most attention.
 Special moves are now easier to pull off and magic skills are mapped to buttons for easier access as well.
-Enemies can once again be dismembered and this gels well with the new rage system where you can build up a meter to power-up Lo Wang for a while, during which enemies move slower and receive much more damage.
+Enemies can once again be dismembered and this gels well with the new rage system.
+You can build up a meter to power-up Lo Wang for a while, during which enemies move slower and receive much more damage.
 A shame that fleshy humanoid enemies are rarer now, as you mostly end up fighting robotic foes and corrupted wildlife.

 The problem is that, as a Borderlands game, Shadow Warriors 2 is kind of bad.
 While it doesn’t feature a randomized loot system, it does have way more weapons than the previous game that all come with a bunch of RPG statistics and all have their own little quirks.
 It beats having a thousand shotguns that all play the same with different DPS, but Shadow Warriors 2 is still primarily a first person shooter.
 It takes less than an hour before all 10 of your weapon slots are filled up with different weapons, all of which need constant maintenance in the form of 3 upgrade slots apiece.